-But if you have a basic understanding of these items, you can look at financial situations with more confidence and understanding.
+But if you have a basic understanding of these items, you can look at financial situations with more confidence and knowledge.

 What is the purpose of Personal Finance?

-Once you feel comfortable with some of these personal finance items, you should also start looking at ways to make some extra money.
+Once you stock up on personal finance knowledge, you should also start looking at ways to make some extra money.